ETS-Android5/Invi/docs/_pages/usageguide.md

 ## Installation

-To install Invi on your phone please click <b>Download</b> and install the app on your device <a href="https://github.com/Bartekm1996/Invi/raw/master/app/release/app-release.apk">Download</a>
+To install Invi on your phone please click <a href="https://github.com/Bartekm1996/Invi/raw/master/app/release/app-release.apk"><b>Download</b></a>  and install the app on your device

 Once the file is downloaded it will be in the downloads folder on your phone, the file will be named app-release.apk